 Time Management: Managing one’s own time and the time of others.

 In the United States, there were 462,200 jobs for Mechanic, and Repairer Supervisor in 2016.
 New jobs are being produced at a rate of 7.1% which is above the national average.
 The Bureau of Labor Statistics predicts 32,800 new jobs for Mechanic, and Repairer Supervisor by 2026.
-Due to new job openings and attrition, there will be an average of 43,400 job openings in this field each year.
+There will be an estimated 43,400 positions for Mechanic & Repairer Supervisor per year.